Form preview

 Screenshot

-Get, Create, Make, and Sign Form 1040 tax form
+Get, Create, Make, and Sign 1040 tax form for

 Screenshot

-Draw or type your signature, upload it from your device, or take a photo with your smartphone.
+Draw or type your signature, upload a signature image, or capture it with your digital camera.

 Screenshot